-Antidote works with visionary artists to develop exhibitions and programs that address important societal issues.
+Antidote Projects works with visionary artists to develop exhibitions and programs that address important societal issues.
 These artists create works that go beyond mere aesthetics to build a narrative that addresses global humanitarian issues.

-Antidote believes in a personalised approach to representation and facilitating a space for artists.
+We believe in a personalised approach to representation and facilitating a space for artists.
 We provide physical and digital platforms and opportunities for artists who are aligned with our mission to share stories and histories, collectively, as a community.
 This process is constant, building and growing.
 We understand that contemporary issues are as diverse as artists themselves and adapt each project to suit both the artist and the relevant audience.